Documentation

 Linglib.Studies.AloniVanOrmondt2023

-[AvO23]: QBSML applied to modified numerals + split disjunction #
+[AvO23]: modified numerals and split disjunction #

 Predicates and variables #